lwonsower/reside/README.md

 ```
 node index.js
 ```
-Enjoy splitting your answers at http://localhost:3000/
+& enjoy splitting your answers at localhost:3000